-Janet Jackson’s Golden Smile Graces ‘Stellar Magazine’ Cover
+Janet Jackson’s Golden Smile Graces ‘Stellar’ Magazine Cover

 With the live shows, will come new music.
 According to Ty Dolla $ign, Janet sent him a track for him to feature on, per The Inquisitr.

-Stellar Magazine will be out Sunday, August 11 inside The Sunday Telegraph and the Sunday Herald Sun.
+Stellar magazine will be out Sunday, August 11 inside The Sunday Telegraph and the Sunday Herald Sun.